doublehamage/CookingCurator/CONTRIBUTING.md

 ### Feedback

 Team members will review the pull request and only after their approval it will get merged with our master branch.

+## Code of Conduct

+Acceptable behaviour by team members include:

+* Being supportive to every team member
+* Using welcoming and inclusive language

+Unacceptable behaviour by team members include:

+* Trolling, insulting, and personal comments
+* Other conduct which could reasonably be considered inappropriate in a professional setting